Term Deposit frequently asked questions

 Q: What do I need to do if I am having issues with my Term Deposit application?

-If you have any questions or concerns regarding your Term Deposit application, please contact us on 13 JUDO (13 58 36) and one of our customer specialists will talk you through the online application form to set up your Term Deposit account with us.
+We don’t have branches - Our Judo Bank Personal Term Deposits are offered online only.
+So if you have any questions or concerns regarding your Term Deposit application, please contact us on 13 JUDO (13 58 36) and one of our customer specialists will talk you through the online application form to set up your Term Deposit account with us.
+If you can’t get through straight away, we will call you back as soon as we can if you leave your details.

-In case you are unable to complete your Term Deposit application due to an error or IT issue, please call us on 13 JUDO (13 58 36) or send your name and contact details to email@example.com.
-One of our customer specialists will follow up with you once the IT issue has been resolved, to assist with your Term Deposit application form.
+In case you are unable to complete your Term Deposit application online, please call us on 13 JUDO (13 58 36) or click “contact” on our website to fill out our form with your name and contact details.
+One of our customer specialists will follow up with you, to assist with your Term Deposit application form.

 If you are unable to verify your identification information online, we cannot complete this step over the phone on your behalf.